bhavyapratap17/Smart-City-Traffic-Pollution-Dashboard/README (1).md

-# 🌆 Smart City Traffic & Pollution Dashboard
+# 🌆 Smart City Traffic & Pollution

 ## 📌 Project Overview
 The **Smart City Traffic & Pollution Dashboard** is an interactive **Power BI** solution that analyzes **traffic density, air quality, and weather data** to study their correlation with pollution levels.